Home » Recipes » Dessert » Cake » Pineapple Upside-Down Cake

 • If you have a baking stone, place it in the oven with the rimmed baking sheet on top.
 And then preheat the oven.
 This creates a “hot bottom” and helps the pineapple topping cook evenly.
 If you don’t have a stone, just preheat the rimmed baking sheet.

-slices of upside-down pineapple cake with scoops of vanilla ice cream on small white plates
+Overhead view of slices of pineapple upside-down cake with scoops of vanilla ice cream on small white plates.

-I definitely recommend that you bake this cake on the same day that you want to serve it.
-It’s also best enjoyed while still a bit warm from the oven.
+I recommend that you bake this pineapple cake on the same day you plan to serve it.
+It’s also best enjoyed while it’s still a bit warm from the oven.

 Pineapple Upside-Down Cake